cmusatyalab/openfluid/README.md

 Unless otherwise stated, all source code and documentation are under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 A copy of this license is reproduced in the [LICENSE](LICENSE) file.

-!!UPDATE!!
-Portions from the following third party sources have been modified and are included in this repository.
-These portions are noted in the source files and are copyright their respective authors with the licenses listed.
-(Update Flex src, licence File)
+Parts of this repository include modified content from third-party sources.
+Files located in `server/FleX` are copyrighted by their respective authors and are subject to the licenses mentioned.
+Please refer to `server/FleX/README.md` for any additional copyright information for the codes used in the third-party source.

 Project | Modified | License
 ---|---|---|